Titanium Dioxide at a Glance

-Inert earth mineral used as a thickening, whitening, lubricating, and sunscreen ingredient in cosmetics.
-It protects skin from UVA and UVB radiation and is considered to have no risk of skin sensitivity.
-Because of its gentleness, titanium dioxide is an excellent sunscreen active for use on sensitive, redness-prone skin.
-It’s also great for use around the eyes, as it is highly unlikely to cause stinging.
+Titanium dioxide is an inert earth mineral used as a thickening, opacifying, and sunscreen ingredient in cosmetics.
+It protects skin from UVA and UVB radiation and is considered non-risky in terms of of skin sensitivity.
+Because it is gentle, titanium dioxide is a great sunscreen active for sensitive, redness-prone skin.
+It’s great for use around the eyes, as it is highly unlikely to cause stinging.

 Titanium dioxide as used in sunscreens is commonly modified with other ingredients to ensure efficacy and stability.
 Examples of what are known as surface modifier ingredients used for titanium dioxide include stearic acid, isostearic acid, polyhydroxystearic acid, and dimethicone/methicone copolymer.

-Some websites and doctors maintain that titanium dioxide is inferior to zinc oxide, another mineral sunscreen whose core characteristics are similar to those of titanium dioxide.
-The reality is titanium dioxide is a great broad-spectrum SPF ingredient and is widely used in all manner of sun-protection products.
+Some websites maintain titanium dioxide is inferior to zinc oxide, another mineral sunscreen ingredient whose core characteristics are similar to those of titanium dioxide.
+The reality is that titanium dioxide is a great broad-spectrum SPF ingredient and is widely used in all manner of sun-protection products.
 What gets confusing for some consumers is trying to decipher research that ranks sunscreen ingredients by a UV spectrum graph.
-By most standards, broad-spectrum coverage for any sunscreen ingredient is defined as one that surpasses 360 nanometers (abbreviated as “nm,” this is how the sun’s rays are measured).
-Titanium dioxide exceeds this range of protection, but depending on whose research you look at, it either performs as well as or slightly below zinc oxide.
+By most standards, broad-spectrum coverage for sunscreen ingredients is defined as one that surpasses 360 nanometers (abbreviated as “nm” - how the sun’s rays are measured).
+Titanium dioxide exceeds this range of protection, but depending on whose research you read, it either performs as well as or slightly below zinc oxide.

 Skin Therapy Letter, July-August 2008, pages 5-7